thelia-modules/CustomFrontMenu/README.md

 ## Installation

+### Prerequisites

+The OpenApi module must be activated to enable CustomFrontMenu.

 ### Manually

 * Copy the module into ```<thelia_root>/local/modules/``` directory and be sure that the name of the module is CustomFrontMenu.